 Archery equipment: All archery equipment is legal.
 Crossbows may only be used by permit.
 Poisoned arrows, explosive tips, bows drawn by mechanical means, or any device that propels an arrow, dart, or bolt by gunpowder, compressed air, or by any other means except by the flexing and release of a bowstring are prohibited.

 Rifles and handguns (including rifled muzzleloaders): Can not be used for crow hunting on WMA’s stocked with pheasant and quail during the pheasant and quail season, however any rifle or handgun could be used to hunt crow on any other property besides those WMA’s.

 - Manual calls

 You can hunt crows using a falcon or other raptor during the open season if you have a hunting or sporting license and are a licensed falconer.

-You must wear a hunter orange cap when hunting for crow on WMA's where pheasant or quail are stocked during the pheasant or quail season.
+Hunters must wear a blaze orange cap when hunting for crow on WMAs where pheasant or quail are stocked during the pheasant or quail season.

 Tagging, transporting, and reporting requirements

-You are not required to report your harvest for crow.
+You do not have to report harvest for crow.

 Hunting season framework

 The crow season is open every Monday, Friday, and Saturday of each week from July 1 - April 10.
 You cannot hunt crow during the 2-week shotgun deer season.